bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 [/Users/eldrid01/training/nextflow/junction_detection/work/82/ff7d7f8b74786c288cd57b4db368fc/ERR194147.1.fq.gz, /Users/eldrid01/training/nextflow/junction_detection/resources/flanking_sequences.csv]
 ```

-The `combine` operation results in a channel in which 2-element lists are
+The channel resulting from this `combine` operation produces 2-element lists.
-created.
-One element in the list is the FASTQ file from the `fastq` channel and
+The first element in each list is a FASTQ file from the `fastq` channel and the
-the other is the `flanking_sequences.csv` file.
+second element is the `flanking_sequences.csv` file.

-We can now pass this to the second process but now we only have a single input,
+We can now pass each of these pairs into the second process but for that we need
-a 2-element tuple.
+the input to be a 2-element tuple.
 The updated workflow is shown below.

 ```
 // junction_detection.nf